joominchoi/restaurant-page/README.md

 point in the recapping section below.
 I believe this is achievable but I think it will be overengineering and I kept the removal and addition of the 'active' classname of the active tab just for reference.
+- Double check, triple check variable names, file names, classnames, ids etc when program is not running is expected

 ## Recapping
 - Removing content from one tab to be replaced by content from another tab does not have to be